High Risk Life Insurance - Life Insurance with Pre-Existing Medical Conditions

 This a huge benefit to the consumer.
 Would you rather call 40 carriers and speak to 40 agents who are going to push you buy a policy at a risk class you are not?
 I think it is a better avenue to present the case one time to one agent with the carriers at his or her disposal and allow him to do the work for you.
 It is our job and we take pride in helping.

-Cover Letters- Easy way to lower high risk life insurance rates.
+Cover Letters- Easy way to lower high risk coverage rates.

 Cover letters are a bit more advanced than quick quoting and come second in the process for a high-risk life insurance case.
 Once the agent and client agree on a carrier, we are going to apply.
 However, underwriters are a bit like police detectives.
 The more information you deliver early on, the happier they are.
 Surprisingly enough, the more it can help your life insurance rates.
 Let’s say you had a bankruptcy on your financial background.